cylc/cylc-doc/src/user-guide/running-workflows/tracking-task-state.rst

 Cylc supports three ways of tracking task state on job hosts:

-- task-to-workflow messaging via TCP (using ZMQ protocol)
+- task-to-scheduler messaging via TCP (using ZMQ protocol)
-- task-to-workflow messaging via non-interactive SSH to the workflow host, then local TCP.
+- task-to-scheduler messaging via non-interactive SSH to the workflow host, then local TCP.
 - regular polling by the :term:`scheduler`